averagehuman/argskwargs.io/src/articles/2016/belfast-trees-part-one.rst

 :tags: opendatani

+.. container:: callout primary

     Being but men, we catalogue trees.

 To get a csv list of around 38000 Belfast trees from the `opendatani`_ web site you can simulate clicking the download button with curl: